moatazsaad/msml641-project/reports/week09.md

 ## User / validation learning

 The report is more useful when it is connected to real review-based signals instead of manually typed sample data.
+10 additional people said the simple student facing report seems descriptive enough to make a difference in their decision making. within next 2 weeks need to have proper functionality.

 The current TerpLoad flow is: